In a Dark, Dark Wood

 ✨ Summarized by Bookclubs AI

-Readers say *In a Dark, Dark Wood* delivers a solid, twist-filled psychological mystery with a creepy atmosphere.
-Many agree the plot unfolds with int...
+Readers say *In a Dark, Dark Wood* offers a twist-filled psychological mystery with a tense, creepy atmosphere that grips many by the second half.
+The...

 I can't say I enjoyed The Woman in Cabin 10 as much as I enjoyed In a Dark, Dark Wood, Ware's debut novel.
 As per expectation, the plot twists and turns a few times as the reader is teased into the novel's resolution.
 A solid read, though, I find it most interesting that Ware says she's surprised that readers think the book is "scary" at times.